twishasaraiya/PUBG/README.md

 - [x] Develop a Flask API
 - [x] Access the PUBG API from back-end to gather data for playerID/playerName passed.
 - [x] Predict the output using the checkpoint file
+- [ ] Enhance the model using Xgboost
+- [ ] Use DBSCAN Clustering method

 Check out the PUBG API [DOC](https://documentation.pubg.com/en/players-endpoint.html) **Note**: My checkpoint file is named `randomForestModel.pkl`, however you can use your own model as well by replacing the `FILE_NAME` variable in `api.py` and upload the `FILE_NAME.pkl` file in the root directory